servusdei2018/servusdei2018.github.io/s24/EE321/WK2.md

 - To find the conjugate of any number, we need only replace $j$ with $-j$ in that number.

 ### Properties of the Conjugate
-- $z+z^* = 2a = 2\Re(z)$ that is, the sum of a complex number and its conjugate is a real number equal to twice the number's real part.
+- The sum of a complex number and its conjugate is a real number equal to twice the number's real part:

-Thus, the real part of a complex number may be found thus:

 $$
+z+z^* = 2a = 2\Re(z)
+$$

+- Thus, the real part of a complex number may be found thus:

+$$
 \Re(z)=\frac{z+z^*}{2}
 $$

-Similarly, the imaginary part of a complex number may be found by
+- Similarly, the imaginary part of a complex number may be found by

 $$
 \Im(z)=\frac{z-z^*}{2j}
 $$

-The prouct of a complex number $z$ and its conjugate is the square of the number's magnitude:
+- The prouct of a complex number $z$ and its conjugate is the square of the number's magnitude:

 $$
 z\cdot z^*=|z|^2